chlodowling/J124-Final-Dowling/README.md

 FSBFBsdfb

 3. ### Ask Questions
-    1. Which ethnic group in Hawaii received the most transplants in 2022?
-Is this proportional to the state’s 2022 population demographics?
-And is this proportional to the ethnic group that receives the most transplants in the United States?
+    1. Which ethnic group in Hawaii received the most transplants in 2021?
+Is this proportional to Hawaii’s 2021 population demographics?
     2. From 1988 to present, has the ethnic group that receives the most transplants each year in Hawaii changed over time?
 If so, in what year(s) was it different than the group found in question #1?
     3. Which disease has led to the most transplants in Hawaii, from 1988-present?
     4. What is the breakdown of the most common diagnosis by ethnic group in Hawaii, from 1988-present, that results in requiring an organ transplant?